-- restrictions on, or suspensions of, the marketing or manufacturing of the product, complete withdrawal of the product from the market or product recalls; - interruption of production processes, including the shutdown of manufacturing facilities or production lines or the imposition of new manufacturing requirements; - fines, warning letters or other enforcement letters or clinical holds on post-approval clinical trials; - mandated modification of promotional materials and labeling and the issuance of corrective information; - refusal of the FDA to approve pending NDAs or supplements to approved NDAs, or suspension or revocation of product approvals; - product seizure or detention, or refusal to permit the import or export of products; - · injunctions or the imposition of civil or criminal penalties; or - consent decrees, corporate integrity agreements, debarment, or exclusion from federal healthcare programs.
+- restrictions on, or suspensions of, the marketing or manufacturing of the product, complete withdrawal of the product from the market or product recalls; - interruption of production processes, including the shutdown of manufacturing facilities or production lines or the imposition of new manufacturing requirements; - fines, warning letters or other enforcement letters or clinical holds on post-approval clinical trials; - mandated modification of promotional materials and labeling and the issuance of corrective information; - refusal of the FDA to approve pending NDAs or supplements to approved NDAs, or suspension or revocation of product approvals; - product seizure or detention, or refusal to permit the import or export of products; - injunctions or the imposition of civil or criminal penalties; or - consent decrees, corporate integrity agreements, debarment, or exclusion from federal healthcare programs.

 In addition, the distribution of prescription pharmaceutical products is subject to the Prescription Drug Marketing Act ("PDMA") which regulates the distribution of drugs and drug samples at the federal level and sets minimum standards for the registration and regulation of drug distributors by the states.
 Both the PDMA and state laws limit the distribution of prescription pharmaceutical product samples and impose requirements to ensure accountability in distribution.
-More recently, the Drug Supply Chain Security Act (the "DSCSA"), was enacted with the aim of building an electronic system to identify and trace certain prescription drugs distributed in the United States.
-The DSCSA mandates phased-in and resource-intensive obligations for pharmaceutical manufacturers, wholesale distributors, and dispensers over a 10-year period that were expected to culminate in November 2023.
+The Drug Supply Chain Security Act (the "DSCSA"), was enacted with the aim of building an electronic system to identify and trace certain prescription drugs distributed in the United States.
+The DSCSA mandated phased-in and resource-intensive obligations for pharmaceutical manufacturers, wholesale distributors and dispensers by November 2023, but, so as not to disrupt supply chains, the FDA has granted certain exemptions from enhanced drug distribution security requirements for eligible trading partners for particular periods of time.
 From time to time, new legislation and regulations may be implemented that could significantly change the statutory provisions governing the approval, manufacturing and marketing of products regulated by the FDA.
 For example, the FDA released proposed regulations in February 2022 to amend the national standards for licensing of wholesale drug distributors by the states; establish new minimum standards for state licensing third-party logistics providers; and create a federal system for licensure for use in the absence of a state program, each of which is mandated by the DSCSA.
 It is impossible to predict whether further legislative or regulatory changes will be enacted, or FDA regulations, guidance or interpretations will be changed or what the impact of such potential changes, if any, may be.